igorski/MWEngine/README.md

 The library comes with unit tests (_/src/main/cpp/tests/_), written using the Googletest C++ testing framework.

-To run the tests, we temporarily need a [workaround](https://github.com/igorski/MWEngine/issues/106) :
+To enable unit testing upon each build / during development:

  * update _local.properties_ to include the line: _enable_tests=true_
- * run _gradle externalNativeBuildDebug_ with a device / emulator attached to your machine.

-This will build a special version of the library including the test suite and will execute it directly on the attached device.
-Note: _adb_ must be available in your global path settings.
+Note: _adb_ must be available in your global path settings and the attached device / emulator must have the x86_64 CPU architecture (see _CMakeLists.txt_).

-NOTE: to create a release build of your app (or continuing non-test related development) you must unset the added line in _local.properties_.
-Once issue #106 is addressed it will no longer be necessary to update local configuration files and it will be possible to run unit tests next to regular development.

 ### Demo